lambda-orm/lambdaorm-labs/labs/node/13-incorporate/README.md

-# CLI Lab - Incorporate
+# Node Lab - Incorporate

 **In this laboratory we will see:**

 - How to use λORM CLI commands
 - how to create a project that uses lambda ORM
-- How to update schema, sync data source and import data with built-in command
+- How to run the incorporate method to:
+   - Update the schema according to the introspected type of data.
+   - Synchronize the schema with the data source.
+   - Create files with the model status and update scripts.
+   - Import data in the data source.

 ## Install lambda ORM CLI